thescouser89/snippets/java/java_notes.md

 sometimes more efficient (eg looping with iterators that are not pointers) and never less efficient.

+# Introduction to Objects
-Booch: An object has state, behavior and identity.
+`Booch: An object has state, behavior and identity.`

-state - internal data
-behavior - methods
+State: Internal data
+Behavior: Methods
-identity - each object has a unique address in memory
+Identity: Each object has a unique address in memory

 When you make a particular request to an object, that method is called.
 This process is usually summarized by saying that